-I have never used this grip.
-Why?
-Because in my view it has major downsides – it’s uneven and can cause biceps tear of the underhand arm.
-That’s why in my wannabe a powerlifter days I used the hook grip (the first four fingers wrap around the thumb).
+I have never used this grip because it has major downsides – it’s uneven and can cause biceps tears.
+That’s why in my wannabe powerlifting days I utilized the hook grip (the first four fingers wrap around the thumb).

 2. It is much safer for your biceps tendons.

 Unfortunately, the hook grip has flaws too.
 Your thumbs will hate every minute of it.
 Some people have even reported a loss of thumb sensitivity in the area.

 Another major downside of the hook grip is that it does not develop your grip strength.
 The hook grip is just a way to create the effect of lifting straps without putting them on.
 That’s somewhat cool because you can rely on this grip in competitions, but what about those who don’t compete?